 Perhaps the most important piece of advice is to come into the delivery room prepared.
 There is plenty that partners can do in advance to get ready for the big day.

-Tips for before labor
+Tips for partners before labor

 - Take a childbirth education class.
 The more you understand about what is happening, the less scary or strange the birth events will seem.

-Pointers for the big day
+Partner pointers for the big day

 - Wear comfortable clothing.
 You may be supporting mom for a long time, so try to dress as comfortably as possible.
 Always have a long-sleeved garment available to throw on in case the room is cold.
 Women in labor tend to get warm easily and may prefer cooler temperatures.